jzmack/static_site_generator/content/projects/Airwave-SSL/index.md

   name: wan
 ```

- This next function will read the YML file.
+ This next function will read the YAML file.
 In the for loop, you can see that the name and IP address of each server gets extracted from each item in the YAML file.
 Further in the loop, we log into each server and get the **X-BISCOTTI** token, then use the `install_ssl_cert` function I defined above on each server.

  ```
  def process_servers(yaml_file, encoded_cert):